 In 2011, I struck out as a solopreneur seeing what kinds of things I could do on my own.
 In the beginning, I focused on video work for other small businesses supplementing with some contract work as a producer for Craftsy during its early start-up.
 In 2013, I launched this website, Yarnworker, as a place for me to have a home in the yarn universe and produce my own content.

 In 2016, I teamed up with Purl & Loop to create the Swatch Maker Looms, a simple tool that helps weavers sketch out their ideas before they head to the loom.
 I also self-published A Weaver’s Guide to Swatching, to outline how I swatch.
-I also published my second book with Interweave, Handwoven Home, that celebrates my love of making stuff to live.
+In 2017, I published my second book with Interweave, Handwoven Home, that celebrates my love of making stuff to live.

 Teaching others makes my weaving life better—who is the student and who is the teacher can shift, and that’s what keeps me going.
 Students challenge me to be a better weaver.
 In 2017, I launched the Yarnworker School of Weaving, an online school for developing your rigid heddle know-how.
 This latest venture is funded by the generous support of the Yarnworker Patron Community, who make this stage of my weaving career the most joyful.